tuhinpal/imdb-api/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/tuhinpal/imdb-api)

-After deployed, map the qorker with a Domain Name to configure cache.
+After deployed, map the worker to a Domain Name to configure cache.
+Only Workers deployed to custom domains have access to functional cache operations.

 ## Run with docker 🐋